-To access the Tuition Assistance application online, please click here
+To access the FACTS Tuition Assistance application, please click here

 Since its founding in 1869, Saint Ignatius College Prep has supported its students and their families with financial assistance.
 Integral to the mission of the school since its earliest days has been a commitment to provide a high quality Jesuit, Catholic secondary education for young men and women from across the Chicago area.
 The school attempts to make it possible for all qualified students, regardless of family income, to attend Saint Ignatius.

-Saint Ignatius College Prep strives to make a Catholic education affordable to students by allocating funds for need-based tuition assistance. $4.5 million has been pledged for the 2019-2020 school year.
+Saint Ignatius College Prep strives to make a Catholic education affordable to students by allocating funds for need-based tuition assistance.
+Over $5 million has been awarded for the 2021-2022 school year.
 Approximately 28% of our student body receives tuition assistance.

 While we understand that it is a sacrifice for any family to send their children to a Catholic high school, all Ignatius families are expected to make a serious financial commitment to pay their child’s tuition.
 There is no standard formula for determining the amount of tuition assistance.
 Each case is considered individually, assessing various factors.
 In order to maintain tuition assistance, students must maintain a 2.0 GPA.